20 plants you should grow side-by-side

 9. Carrots and radishes

-Carrots and radishes complement each other well because, as Balcony Garden Web points out, their timing is right!
+Carrots and radishes complement each other well because their timing is right!
 Sow radishes between carrots, and they'll be ready to harvest in time to allow carrots to fill in.
 It's an ideal space saver.

 Advertisement